-The product order backlog as of July 28, 2012 was \$164 million as compared to \$154 million as of July 30, 2011 and \$123 million at the end of fiscal 2012.
+The product order backlog as of October 27, 2012 was \$128 million as compared to \$137 million as of October 29, 2011 and \$164 million at the end of first quarter of fiscal 2013.
 Historically, our backlog varies due to the timing of large orders and customer delivery schedules for these orders.
-The backlog increased from one year ago in our Live Events, Transportation, and Schools and Theatres business units and decreased in our Commercial and International business units.
-Our backlog is not necessarily indicative of future sales or net income.
+The backlog increased from one year ago in our Transportation and Schools and Theatres business units and decreased in our Commercial, Live Events and International business units.

 Backlog is not a measure defined by U.S. generally accepted accounting principles, and our methodology for determining backlog may vary from the methodologies used by other companies in determining their backlog amounts.
 Our backlog is equal to the amount of net sales expected to be recognized in future periods on standard product and contract sales that are evidenced by an arrangement, with prices that are fixed and determinable and with collectability reasonably assured.
-Backlog may not be indicative of future operating results, and arrangements in our backlog may be canceled, modified or otherwise altered; therefore, it is not necessarily indicative of future sales or net income.
+Arrangements in our backlog may be canceled, modified or otherwise altered.
+Lead times for orders in our backlog can range from a week to several years.
+Most standard product lead time is less than 8 weeks, but large contracts can range from twelve weeks to more than a year.
+Thus, overall backlog is not directly indicative of sales in future quarters.